charantejakalva/Building_RL_environment/README.md

 Implementations of both Environments is available.

 An Agent is trained using one of the Tabular Method to reach the goal in the grid world.
-I have used Dynamic Programming Tabular method to guide agent to it's goal.
+I have used Dynamic Programming Tabular method to guide the agent to it's goal.